briandconnelly/softermax/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip) [![BSD License](https://img.shields.io/badge/license-BSD-brightgreen.svg)](https://opensource.org/licenses/BSD-2-Clause) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/softermax)](https://cran.r-project.org/package=softermax)

-Read microtiter plate data exported from [Molecular Devices](https://www.moleculardevices.com) [SoftMax Pro](https://www.moleculardevices.com/systems/microplate-readers/softmax-pro-7-software) into R. At the moment, only XML data are supported, which requires SoftMax Pro version 6 or 7.
+Read microtiter plate data exported from [Molecular Devices](https://www.moleculardevices.com) [SoftMax Pro](https://www.moleculardevices.com/systems/microplate-readers/softmax-pro-7-software) into R. At the moment, only XML data are supported, which requires SoftMax Pro version 5 or greater.

-**Note:** Although this package is working, it's still at an early stage, so function and parameter names may change as things settle.
+**Note:** Although this package is working, it's still at an early stage, so the API isn't yet stable.
+Function and parameter names may change.

 **Help:** I only have access to data produced by one machine and one version of SoftMax Pro, so any feedback is really apprecaited.
 [Please let me know](https://github.com/briandconnelly/softermax/issues) if the package works for you or if you run into problems.
+I do not have access to SoftMax Pro 7, so this version may not be supported.
+I'd be grateful for any donated v7 XML files.
+Big thanks to [Bryon Drown](https://github.com/bdrown) for sending sample files from version 5.4!

 Installation
 ------------